Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Francesinha | Cafe Santiago

-What is Francesinha: A Portuguese sandwich made with layers of bread, wet-cured ham, linguiça (a Portuguese sausage), fresh sausage such as chipolata and steak or roast meat, covered with melted cheese and a hot thick tomato and beer sauce.
+What is Francesinha: A Portuguese sandwich made with layers of bread, wet-cured ham, linguiça (a Portuguese sausage), fresh sausages such as chipolata and steak or roast meat, covered with melted cheese and a hot thick tomato and beer sauce.
 The sandwich is often served on a bed of french fries and accompanied by a local beer.

 Origin of Francesinha: The Francesinha is a typical local dish in Porto, having originated in the city.
 It is believed that it was invented by Portuguese emigrant Daniel da Silva who returned from living in France and wanted to adapt the ‘croque-monsieur’ to Portuguese tastes.